fengyuanchen/cropper/README.md

     - `width`: the width of the cropped area
     - `height`: the height of the cropped area
     - `rotate`: the rotated degrees of the image
+    - `scaleX`: the scaling factor to apply on the abscissa of the image
+    - `scaleY`: the scaling factor to apply on the ordinate of the image

 Output the cropped area position and size data (base on the original image).